Surviving Colic in Newborns

 • Hypersensitivity to surroundings/stimulus

 There are no specific tests for colic.
-Your provider’s job is to make sure at each well check that your infant is otherwise healthy and that your child’s symptoms are not caused by painful spitting up, milk protein allergy, or other conditions.
-Your provider will do a physical exam and look closely at weight gain and ask questions about painful spitting up, bloody stools, and other signs that there might be another underlying problem.
+Your provider’s job is to make sure, at each well check, that your infant is otherwise healthy and that your child’s symptoms are not caused by painful spitting up, milk protein allergy, or other conditions.
+Your provider will conduct a physical exam, closely examining weight gain and inquiring about symptoms such as painful spitting up, bloody stools, and other signs that may indicate an underlying problem.
 They may consider a trial of medication for reflux or dietary changes to help clarify the diagnosis.

-• After feeding/changing diapers, simple attempts to console — by all means, swaddle and put that baby down in their crib and take a break (preferably where you can’t hear the crying); you will both be in a safer space!
+• Take a break.
+After feeding/changing diapers, make simple attempts to console.
+By all means, swaddle and put the baby down in their crib, then take a break (preferably in a quiet space where you can’t hear the crying); you will both be in a safer space.

-• Get help — schedule a break for yourself; this is your time to ask for help from friends and family.
+• Ask for help.
+Schedule a break for yourself; this is your time to ask for help from friends and family.
 Even 1-2 hours a week can save your sanity and give you something to look forward to.

-• Recognize that no one, and I mean no one, enjoys hearing or holding a screaming baby.
+• Let go of guilt.
+Recognize that no one, and I mean no one, enjoys hearing or holding a screaming baby.
 There is no guilt if you are not “enjoying every moment” of parenting.

-• Deliberately embrace your healthy coping mechanisms for stress or add some new ones to your list.
+• Manage stress.
+Deliberately embrace your healthy coping mechanisms for stress or add some new ones to your list.

-• Talk to a non-judgmental person about how you are feeling — a friend, your pediatrician, a counselor; you will realize you are not as crazy as you think.
+• Talk to someone.
+Talk to a non-judgmental person about how you are feeling—a friend, your pediatrician, a counselor—and you will realize you are not as crazy as you think.

-• Focus on where you want to be as a person and as a parent in a few months when this is behind you.
-Focus on things you can control.
+• Focus on what you can control.
+Focus on where you want to be as a person and as a parent in a few months, when this is behind you.

 Some women experience morning sickness, some women have horrible pregnancies, and some women have colicky babies.
 It is not fair.
 But those tough beginnings inherently have nothing to do with your child’s future well-being.
 Make sure you survive, make sure your child survives, and make sure your desire to bond with your baby thrives when colic is in the rearview mirror.
 Colic is not a destination.

-If you have any further questions feel free to contact our offices in Riverton or South Jordan, UT!
+If you have any further questions, feel free to contact our offices in Stansbury Park, Bluffdale, West Jordan, Riverton, or South Jordan, UT!

 Natural doesn’t mean it “comes naturally.”